Minimalist Christmas Decor On A Budget

 I bought this tree the day after Christmas for $10 at Target.
 HEYYYOOOO!
 Before this, I just had a small dollar store tree that barely stood up on it's own.
 But now, for just $10, I have a beautiful 6ft Christmas tree!
 I bought lights at the dollar store and Steven and I collected ornaments from our parents that were bought for us over the years.
 Each year, we add one ornament to the tree to commemorate our years together.
 A truly minimalist tree would probably just have lights on it, but I'm a little too attached to our family heirloom ornaments.

-We also hit up the Target $1 section for some decorations including our stockings and a cute string banner that says "Merry Christmas!".
+We also hit up the Target $1 section for some decorations including our stockings (you can find similar ones here) and a cute string banner that says "Merry Christmas!".
 I bought the garland for our table and our "mini" tree's at a thrift store, along with candles at the dollar store!
 I left everything really simple with no decor on our mini tree's and a plain garland accented with white candles and tea lights.

 transform what you already have